Glossary

 - the place must be dry and protected from direct exposure to UV rays;

-- art prints which are not framed should be stored in a special packaging: archive portfolio, mat made of acid-free cardboard, protecting print sleeves made of acid-free materials;
+a special packaging: archive portfolio, mat made of acid-free cardboard, protecting print sleeves made of acid-free materials;

 - on the protective packaging should be labeling indicating the name of artist, title of the artwork, technique and year of creation;